Torah Code Basics

 Wrapped vs. Unwrapped Matrices

 The best Torah Codes programs allow for the computer to make more than one pass through the 304,805 letters of Torah to find a term at an ELS.
 In general, this practice is most legitimate in search for axis terms that are 8 or more letters long because many terms this long can only be found with more than one Torah pass.
 The wrapped matrix mimics Jews reading the Torah.
 They finish reading the last word in Deuteronomy each Simchat Torah holiday, and then immediately begin reading at the first word in Genesis again.
-Some Codes researches do not employ software like CodeFinder that has the ability to find wrapped matrices.
+Some Codes researchers do not employ software like CodeFinder that has the ability to find wrapped matrices.
 This is often true of Israeli Codes researchers.
 These people only can find unwrapped matrices where the computer is unable to make more than one pass through the Torah.
-Although CodeFinder software is, in my opinion, the best Codes product on the market,I have been unable to convince many of my orthodox Jewish colleagues to use it because the program also includes the files of the New Testament.
+Although CodeFinder software is, in my opinion, the best Codes product on the market, I have been unable to convince many of my orthodox Jewish colleagues to use it because the program also includes the files of the New Testament.
 Many Orthodox Jews will not allow mention of the Nazarene’s name, let alone allow any form of a New Testament into their homes.
 The New Testament files can be deleted, but my friends do not want to even have to undergo that requirement.
-I have asked Kevin Acres, CodeFinder software creator, to sell a version of his product without the New Testament on it, but more than a decade of such pleas have gone unanswered.
-This has greatly limited the ability of Israelis (who naturally have the best ability to understand the Hebrew on a Torah Codes matrix) to fully understand the true miracle that the Torah Code seems to be.
+I have asked gentile Kevin Acres, CodeFinder software creator, to sell a version of his product without the New Testament on it, but more than two decade of such pleas have gone unanswered.
+This has greatly limited the ability of Israelis (who naturally have the best ability to understand the Hebrew on a Torah Codes matrix) to fully understand the true miracle that the Torah Code seems to be assuming that it is not simply the technological masterpiece of an alien or future human, military civilization.

 Torah Code Restrictions and Modification to Probability Calculations.